 Types of Abnormal Vaginal Discharge and Their Symptoms

-While a brown discharge during early pregnancy is usually nothing to worry about (as long as it is limited to vaginal spotting), a thick and cheese-like yellow discharge with a foul smell might be indicative of a vaginal infection.
+A thick, cheese-like yellow discharge with a foul smell might be indicative of a vaginal infection.
 Itchy or white discharge can also indicate something wrong.
 In such a case, you might require treatment and should bring it to the attention of your doctor.

 Here is a quick table to understand what is normal discharge while pregnant and what is abnormal.